 This is one of the important factors in Geographic Information Systems.
 This technology will be handicapped without this component.
-It ranges right from the people who work on complex geospatial databases to the consumers who use maps daily.
+It ranges from the people working on complex geospatial databases to the consumers who use maps daily.

-The most useful and important component in setting up any GIS is collecting and managing accurate spatial data.
+Collecting and managing accurate spatial data is the most valuable and essential component in setting up any GIS.
 Primarily it is classified into vector and raster data.
 Vector data is all about coordinates and shapes.
 However, raster data is all about satellite imagery sources.
 Organizations and institutions also use cloud and Database Management Systems to manage geospatial data.

-Hardware is also crucial to managing a large amount of geospatial data and complex software to set up Geographic Information Systems.
-It can be standalone, virtual, or network-driven depending on the volume of data.
+Hardware is also crucial to managing geospatial data and complex software to set up Geographic Information Systems.
+It can be standalone, virtual, or network-driven, depending on the volume of data.

 The hardware complements the software part of the system.
-The software comprises query building and handling tools, Database Management Systems to store the geospatial data, an Input and edit tool to manipulate geospatial data and a Graphical User Interface for easy access to the geospatial data from the frontend.
+The software comprises query building and handling tools, Database Management Systems to store the geospatial data, an Input and edit tool to manipulate geospatial data, and a Graphical User Interface to easily access the geospatial data from the front end.
 ESRI is a giant that has ArcGIS to its name.
 Some organizations also have their proprietary software.
-Open-source software like QGIS is well known among students and beginners in the field of GIS.
+Open-source software like QGIS is well-known among students and beginners in GIS.

 5. Processes and Methods

 Geographic Information Systems need proper planning and approach.
 It’s not an overnight task to build a good system.
-Surely there are many set processes and methods which organizations need to follow.
-Organizations like HERE MAPS use the LEAN and kaizen method to keep the data quality and system at top-notch.
+Indeed there are many set processes and methods that organizations need to follow.
+Organizations like HERE MAPS use the LEAN and kaizen methods to keep the data quality and system top-notch.